elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - I = investment (25%)
   - new capital capitals: _fixed capital investment_
   - inventory investment
-  - government does make investments so that would go heref
+  - government does make investments so that would go here
 - G = government purchase of goods and services (20%)
   - interest payments are not considered (good)
   - is spending fueled by increase in debt counted? yes